Jewellery made from ashes is increasingly popular.

 By using resin on items such as our tribute rings, we’re able to layer and sculpt ashes to flood spaces and follow paths.
 We also have complete control over the colour of the resin, as by adding pigments and extra materials almost any finish is possible.
 It’s even possible to add real diamond dust for extra depth!
 We polish our resin pieces to protect them from scratches and dirt, and this finish can be easily renewed.

-A slightly more complex process of ashes preservation involves setting ashes into glass.
+A slightly more complex process of ashes preservation involves setting Ashes Infused Glass.
 In this method, glass is heated to melting point then layered with ashes, coloured droplets, and other embellishments, before being cooled and polished.
 Due to the delicate nature of glass, the kind of shapes and thicknesses that can be achieved is a little more limited.
 But many prefer glass stones for their depth, shine, and natural scratch resistance.

 Some customers report that they prefer to wear resin ashes jewellery, as it isn’t as cold on the skin when they first put it on.
 Others like the cool initial touch of glass, and the fact that it heats itself to body temperature against the skin, making it warm to the touch by the end of the day.

 Another popular variation on cremation jewellery is the urn necklace.
 These necklaces have pendants with a tiny hollow inside, which is filled with ashes before the top is screwed down and sealed with the special material provided.

 Typically, you can complete these pieces at home, making it a private and special way to share a final moment with your loved one’s earthly remains.
 Our urn necklaces come with a kit to make sure this precious moment goes just right.